ibm-cloud-docs/sap/sap-terraform-nw-db2-ansible-existing-vpc.md

 The configuration and script files are provided on GitHub.
 Each supported interface for the SAP solution installation has its own folder in the Github repository:

-*  Using Terraform on the Bastion server - [GitHub repository for Terraform `https://github.com/IBM-Cloud/sap-netweaver-abap-db2-standard/tree/main/cli`](https://github.com/IBM-Cloud/sap-netweaver-abap-db2-standard/tree/main/cli).
+*  Using Terraform on the Bastion server - [GitHub repository for Terraform](https://github.com/IBM-Cloud/sap-netweaver-abap-db2-standard/tree/main/cli).
-*  Using the Schematics user interface on {{site.data.keyword.cloud}} - [GitHub repository for IBM Schematics `https://github.com/IBM-Cloud/sap-netweaver-abap-db2-standard/tree/main/schematics`](https://github.com/IBM-Cloud/sap-netweaver-abap-db2-standard/tree/main/schematics).
+*  Using the Schematics user interface on {{site.data.keyword.cloud}} - [GitHub repository for IBM Schematics](https://github.com/IBM-Cloud/sap-netweaver-abap-db2-standard/tree/main/schematics).

 ### Terraform interface
 {: #sap-terraform-nw-db2-terraform}